turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_the_asset_pipeline.markdown

 ### Manifests

+When developing our application's frontend, we like to separate our code into multiple files according to its function or responsibility.
+This helps keep things manageable and organized as our application grows, especially in Apps that involve a lot of JS or CSS.

+However, when serving assets to an end user, this becomes problematic.
+In development, it is tedious to have to individually require a lot of small asset files in our templates.
+In production, having lots of asset files is even worse, since it bogs down the page with lots of HTTP requests.

-Manifests are a way to pull in other, related files.
+Fortunately Rails gives us asset manifests to help with these issues.
+Manifests are a way to pull in groups of related files.
 So, if I request `application.js` and it requires `another.js` in it's manifest, I will get both of them.
+It's common to see a single large manifest (e.g. `application.js`) that pulls in everything, but we can also segment our assets into smaller manifests that are only used on specific portions of the site (e.g. `admin.js`).

+When writing an asset manifest, we can use special "directives" to tell Sprockets what to pull in to the bundle.
+Directives are written as comments in the appropriate manifest file.
+Here are a few examples (see below for a complete list):

 * `// require_tree .` requires all of the files in that directory and all subdirectories.
 * `// require_directory .` loads all of the files in the directory but *not* the subdirectories.